 Find Humor – They weren’t lying when they said “laughter is the best medicine.”
 Studies show that laughter has a number of benefits.
 For one, it helps with your blood flow.
 When laughing, blood flow increases and that can help combat against heart attacks.
 Laughing also causes the release of some hormones and chemicals into our bodies, and that causes us to be happy!
 Call up an old friend, watch a funny movie, read the comic section from a newspaper… whatever measures you need to take in order to laugh a little – do it!

 Stress relief is different for everyone and it is important to find what works for you.
-Although your stress won’t disappear all together, finding little tricks to help manage it will benefit your overall well being in the long run.
+Although your stress won’t disappear all together, we hope that these stress management tips will help manage your overall well being.